26 Aerodynamics of Bluff Bodies

 \[ V_d = \sqrt{ \frac{2 \times 1,200.0 \times 9.81 }{1.01 \times \left(25.0 \times 1.8 + 150.0 \times 1.5 \right)} } = 9.29 \mbox{ m/s} \]

-which seems fairly reasonable, but it will still be a fairly firm landing!
+which seems reasonable, but it will still be a reasonably firm landing!

 Bluff Bodies at Supersonic Speeds

-The behavior of bluff bodies at high speeds is also of much interest to aerospace engineers, especially for spacecraft that re-enter the Earth’s atmosphere.
+The behavior of bluff bodies at high speeds is also fascinating to aerospace engineers, especially for spacecraft re-entering Earth’s atmosphere.
 The drag of supersonic projectiles has been studied in wind tunnels.
 The results show that their drag is comprised of not only a high value of pressure drag from flow separation on the aft part of the body but also wave drag from the formation of shock waves, an example being shown in the figure below for spheres (balls) flying at supersonic speeds.
 Notice the strong compression bow shock that stands off from the leading edge of the sphere, as well as the turbulence in the wake behind the sphere.

 Schlieren flow visualization image of a sphere flying at a supersonic Mach number of 1.53.

 The effects of Reynolds number on the drag of a sphere have been previously discussed, but what about the effects of Mach number?
-The most accurate high Reynolds number data for spheres flying at Mach numbers between 0.6 and 2.0 date back to the 19th century when Francis Bashforth did drag measurements on supersonically spherical projectiles, which are shown below.
+The most accurate high Reynolds number data for spheres flying at Mach numbers between 0.6 and 2.0 date back to the 19th century when Francis Bashforth did drag measurements on supersonically spherical projectiles between 1870 and 1880, which are shown below.
 Interestingly, it can be seen that the drag coefficient plateaus in value for Mach numbers greater than 1.4.

 Summary & Closure

-While aerospace engineers are more often than not concerned with minimizing drag using, in part, the principles of streamlining, in other cases, the creation of drag can be helpful too.
-There are an infinite number of possible bluff body shapes.
-However, many standard shapes have been studied in the wind tunnel, and their drag characteristics are known and published as functions of Reynolds number and, in some cases, with Mach number too, e.g., projectiles and re-entry vehicles.
+While aerospace engineers are more often than not concerned with minimizing drag using, in part, the principles of streamlining, in other cases, the creation of drag can be beneficial too.
+The study of bluff body shapes, with its almost infinite number of possibilities, is not just theoretical but has practical applications.
+Many standard shapes have been studied in the wind tunnel, and their drag characteristics are known and published as functions of Reynolds number and, in some cases, with Mach number too, e.g., projectiles and re-entry vehicles, which are very important in aerospace engineering.

 The flow features and drag characteristics of angular bluff body shapes are primarily independent of variations in Reynolds number, whereas smooth bluff bodies show more sensitivity to Reynolds number.
 Most smooth bluff bodies (e.g., circular cylinders and spheres) have a critical Reynolds number, below and above which there is a significant change in the flow state and resulting drag behavior.
-Drag reduction of terrestrial vehicles continues to be a significant issue in reducing fuel consumption, with conventional streamlining practices being very effective but are now reaching the point of diminishing returns.
-However, the future may see the use of more innovative concepts, if not active flow concepts, to help further reduce drag.
+Drag reduction of terrestrial vehicles continues to be a substantial issue in reducing fuel consumption, with conventional streamlining practices being very effective but are now reaching the point of diminishing returns.
+However, the future may see more innovative concepts, possibly in the form of active flow control devices, to help further reduce drag.

 5-Question Self-Assessment Quickquiz